Doctor of Osteopathic Medicine Admissions

 • Students in good standing at other Colleges of Osteopathic Medicine may apply for transfer admission into the third year of the Doctor of Osteopathic Medicine program at UNE.

-• For more information on the transfer process please contact the Office of Graduate Admissions.
+• For more information on the transfer process please contact the Office of Graduate Admissions and Recruitment.

 Advanced Standing